Earth and Environmental Science

 The department also maintains a Facebook page which advertises events of interest to current students and alumni.

-Glenn Spinelli, Department Chair
+Bruce Harrison, Department Chair

 Welcome!
 Earth and Environmental Science is a leading department at New Mexico Tech with a prominent international profile for Earth science research.
 We strive for excellence in conducting important and cutting edge research across the sub-disciplines of Geology, Geochemistry, Geophysics, and Hydrology.
 Our research strengths extend from Earth’s deep interior to its shallow crust and surface.
 The Earth and Environmental Science Department is acutely aware of the relationship of its work to many issues of critical concern to society as a whole, and endeavors to interact with the broader community at the local, state, national, and international levels to disseminate knowledge bearing on these societal concerns.